hashicorp/terraform-provider-aws/website/docs/d/backup_report_plan.html.markdown

 ### Report Delivery Channel Attributes
 For **report_delivery_channel** the following attributes are supported:

-* `formats` - A list of the format of your reports: CSV, JSON, or both.
+* `formats` - List of the format of your reports: CSV, JSON, or both.
-* `s3_bucket_name` - The unique name of the S3 bucket that receives your reports.
+* `s3_bucket_name` - Unique name of the S3 bucket that receives your reports.
-* `s3_key_prefix` - The prefix for where Backup Audit Manager delivers your reports to Amazon S3.
+* `s3_key_prefix` - Prefix for where Backup Audit Manager delivers your reports to Amazon S3.
 The prefix is this part of the following path: s3://your-bucket-name/prefix/Backup/us-west-2/year/month/day/report-name.

 ### Report Setting Attributes
 For **report_setting** the following attributes are supported: